-“If we go that way …” (Spacing before ellipses)
+“If we go that way …” (Spacing before and after the ellipsis)

 Notice the differences.
-Of the three choices above, I prefer no spacing as shown in the first example.
+Of the two choices above, I prefer the second example of using a space before and after the ellipsis.
 That’s just my preference though.
-You can use any of the three options depending on your own preference.
-Also, with the above example, the phrase leaves a little mystery since it isn’t clear as to what the writer is trying to say.
+Also, with the above example, the phrase leaves a little mystery since it isn’t clear what the writer is trying to say.
 If they go that way, what?
 What will happen, if anything?
 Of course, with more context, it might become apparent what’s going on, so the missing word(s) aren’t necessary.

-Now there are many people who believe that there is a set way of doing the ellipsis (example two), but after much research, I have determined that it’s all up to the person writing.
-The examples above are used in the trailing off fashion.
+Now many people believe there is a set way of doing the ellipsis, but after much research, I have determined that it’s all up to the person writing.
+The examples above are used in the trailing-off fashion.
 I’ll provide a variety of examples of how else they can be used below.

 Okay, so here are some examples…